Review – Chrono Trigger

 The JRPG genre is filled to the brim with games that are so ridiculously easy they are bad “games” – in the sense that a game is something you should have to play optimally to achieve success.
 The Suikoden series, my favorite of the past two generations, has gone from being “somewhat tricky in one or two battles” to “a breeze at its hardest, with pretty much no thought involved.”

 Part of this is a plague of the genre – the phenomenon of grinding.
 For those who don’t want to think about what they’re doing, grinding is an easy way out.
-There’s no need to play perfectly when you can spend a few hours killing baddies and come back able to beat the tar out of the bigger baddies. → I only ask one thing.
-Don’t read in my way.
+There’s no need to play perfectly when you can spend a few hours killing baddies and come back able to beat the tar out of the bigger baddies. → Do a barrel read!

 Short RPGs for fun and profit